Upland Loam (Bonneville Big Sagebrush) North

 Description

-This State has only two described Plant Communities but many variations of the represented ones are present.
-This is the State that this plant community will move to when there is a lack of fire (over exuberant fire control) and there is a source of Utah Juniper and/or Pinyon seed.
-Movement from community faze to community faze can and often is accelerated by overgrazing.
-The dominant aspect of the plant community is Utah juniper and Sandberg bluegrass if it moves from State (1) but the main grass will be Cheatgrass brome if it moves from state (2).
-With the coming of Cheatgrass brome this plant will always become the main grass on the site at this point in time.
+The Tree State has only two described plant community phases, but many variations of the represented ones are present.
+The site will move to this state when there is a lack of fire (over exuberant fire control) and there is a source of Utah Juniper and/or pinyon seed.
+Movement from community phase to community phase can and often is accelerated by overgrazing.
+Cheatgrass will often be the dominant understory plant in this state.
 This state can persist for a long time until extreme conditions needed for a wildfire occur or some other management treatment is implemented.

 Submodel